Radha Gobinda Chandra: Discovery of nova

 It was June 7, 1918.
 Chandra used to observe stars most of the nights at that time.
 He suddenly noticed a bright star.
 He tried to match it with the Star Map but did not find any.
 He observed it for the next few days and came to decision that it is a new one.
 In the language of astronomy it was a Nova.
 He published the detail description of this Nova in the 'Probashi' magazine of that time.
 Later this nova was named as 'Nova Aquila-3'.

 Membership of AAVSO

 Chandra sent his observatory report to Edward Charles Pickering who was then a researcher of Harvard Space Observatory.
 Pickering gave him a lot of inspiration and sent some books to him.
 He invited him to become a member of 'American Association of Variable Star Observers (AAVSO)'.
-He became a member of AAVSO which, in 1926, gave him a 6-inch aperture telescope directly sent from USA.
+He became a member of AAVSO which, in 1926, gave him a 6-inch aperture telescope sent from the USA.
 The first international member of the AAVSO was Giovanni B. Lacchini of Faenza, Italy.
 In his lifetime Lacchini contributed over 58,000 observations to the AAVSO.
 Among other early international observers was Radha G. Chandra who made over 49,700 observations up to 1954.